Perry N. Halkitis

 As a member of the New York University Clinical and Translational Science Institute, I co-direct the TL1 predoctoral fellows program and am a member of the Scientific Review Committee, and am an affiliated invetigator of the Center for Drug use and HIV Research at the NYU College of Nursing.

-I am a member and Chair of the Committee on Psychology and AIDS at the American Psychological Association (APA) and a member of the Advisory Committee on HIV and STD Prevention and Treatment of the Centers for Disease Control and Prevention (CDC) and Health Services Research Administration (HRSA) .
+I am a member and of the Committee on Psychology and AIDS at the American Psychological Association (APA) and the Working Group on Health Disparities in Boys and Men, and a member of the Advisory Committee on HIV and STD Prevention and Treatment of the Centers for Disease Control and Prevention (CDC) and Health Services Research Administration (HRSA) .

 In 2013, I assumed the role of Editor in Chief for the journal Behavioral Medicine.